jgreener64/pdb-benchmarks/README.md

 [1] Gajda MJ, hPDB - Haskell library for processing atomic biomolecular structures in protein data bank format, *BMC Research Notes* 2013, **6**:483 | [link](http://bmcresnotes.biomedcentral.com/articles/10.1186/1756-0500-6-483)

-The PDB files can be downloaded to directory `pdbs` by running `source download_pdbs.sh` from this directory.
-If you have all the software installed you can use the script `run_benchmarks.sh` to run the benchmarks.
-The mean was then taken to obtain the values below.
+The PDB files can be downloaded to directory `pdbs` by running `source tools/download_pdbs.sh` from this directory.
+If you have all the software installed, and compiled where applicable, you can use the script `tools/run_benchmarks.sh` from this directory to run the benchmarks.
+The mean over a number of runs is taken for each benchmark to obtain the values below.

 Benchmarks were carried out on a 3.1 GHz Intel Core i7 processor with 16 GB 1867 MHz DDR3 RAM.
 The operating system was Mac OS X Yosemite 10.10.5.
 Time is the elapsed time.